syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/GettingStarted.md

 # Getting Started

-This section explains the steps required to configure the SfRadialMenu control in a real-time scenario and provides a walk-through on some of the customization features available.
+This section explains the steps required to configure the SfRadialMenu control in a real-time scenario and provides a walk-through of some of the customization features available in Xamarin.iOS applications.

-## Referencing Essential Studio<sup>®</sup> components in your solution
+## Assembly References

-After installing Essential Studio<sup>®</sup> for Xamarin, you can find all the required assemblies in the installation folders.
+After installing Essential Studio® for Xamarin, you can find all the required assemblies in the installation folders:

-{Syncfusion Installed location}\Essential Studio\14.XXXX.X.XX\lib
+{Syncfusion Installed location}\Essential Studio\{Version}\lib

-Add the following assembly references to the Android project.
+Add the following assembly reference to the iOS project:

 ios-unified\Syncfusion.SfRadialMenu.iOS.dll

-## Add SfRadialMenu
+## Initialize SfRadialMenu

-* Adding namespace to the added assemblies.
+### Adding Namespace
+Add the namespace for the included assemblies:

 {% tabs %}
 {% highlight c# %}